Friday in the US is

 Allows users to view the Salesforce Apex logs for the Salesforce instance.
 The logs can be filtered by ticking the statement types in the Apex Log box in the bottom-left section.

 The log display has a number of controls for filtering and parsing the debug log content.

 Salesforce Data Export zip files (see Salesforce > Data Management > Data Export) need to be manually downloaded to a local server.
-The FuseIT SFDC Explorer has two options to automate the copying of these files to your local server.
+The FuseIT SFDC Explorer has two options to achieve this (a third option is using the FuseIT Downloader - see below).
 The first is a one-time GUI option using the Data Export tab:

 The second option is using a command line to execute the download.
 While the GUI option above is a one-time download, many customers prefer to use a Windows Task to schedule automated data export downloads.
 Automated backups are more reliable but they should be checked regularly to verify they are still working.

 The FuseIT.G4S.DataExportConsole.exe application can be executed directly from the command prompt (via cmd window) or the command line can be embedded in a script file that is executed by a scheduled task - see details.

 Salesforce acknowledges an issue with some zip files.

 Not part of the FuseIT SFDC Explorer, this separate Microsoft application is dedicated to selecting, scheduling, and downloading Salesforce Data Export files.
 The app makes it very easy to automate the downloads without requiring technical expertise to schedule and monitor the download.
 We've also added a few features not available in the command line version:

 From this tab, users can run apex statements directly against the Salesforce org.
 The Apex debug log output of these statements is also displayed.

 Use this tab to quickly view the relationships between entities.
 First, select an entity from the Database Schema section on the left.